 Continuous tracks are used on a variety of vehicles including bulldozers, excavators, tanks, and tractors, but they can be found on any vehicle used in an application that can benefit from the added traction, low ground pressure and durability inherent in continuous track propulsion systems.

-Wheels robots can’t traverse in rough, uneven & loose terrain, They can roll over obstacles which are smaller than its wheel diameter, but can’t roll over larger obstacles, Tracks can cross over larger obstacles due to their greater area of ground contact, Wheels robots are designed to work on specific environment, but tracks can be used on any terrain.
+Wheels robots can’t traverse in rough, uneven & loose terrain, They can roll over obstacles that are smaller than their wheel diameter, but can’t roll over larger obstacles, Tracks can cross over larger obstacles due to their greater area of ground contact, Wheels robots are designed to work on the specific environment, but tracks can be used on any terrain.

 Tracked robots present much more traction on the arena floor than wheels robots, offering better acceleration and making robots with them more capable of pushing opponents, Tracked robots can maintain contact with the arena floor at all times, enabling them to continue driving & steer away from opponents if they were lifted, Tracks can easily be compatible with invertible designs, Tracks can offer better balance than wheels as a result of their length and larger mass.

 Tracked robots disadvantages

 Tracks are much more fragile against spiked, overhead, spinning and crushing weapons, So, they can be dislodged, seized, punctured or torn apart completely, This vulnerability is further heightened if the tracks are not protected from the sides, where they can easily be damaged/dislodged and usually leave the robot immobilized on one side, Tracks can be caught on and/or damaged by arena hazards.

 Tracked robots are more susceptible to driving up and being lifted by opponents as a result of their even higher ground clearance because they are custom-made, tracks robots are much more difficult to repair or replace than wheels if they become damaged during battles.